 Part 1 of this series, discussed Form 990 best practices.
 If you missed that article or would like to refresh your memory, click on the following link; Know Your Form 990: Filing a Fine Form.

 The reality of any IRS filing is that even if you File a Fine Form 990, you may find yourself under audit by the IRS.
 As with individual tax filings, the process by which the IRS determines which returns to audit is not entirely random.
 The total number of audits is small in proportion to the number of forms filed.
 However, there are several items or triggers which may make your Form 990 more likely to be selected for audit.

 The purpose of this post is to alert you as to the triggers so that you can make educated business decisions.
-Some of the triggers may be perfectly reasonable items done for perfectly reasonable business or operational purposes.
-This post does not suggest that you should avoid the triggers at all costs, however, be mindful of them and be prepared.
-If you are considering a transaction that is associated with one of these triggers, investigate the cost of any additional compliance when completing a cost/benefit analysis on the transaction and factor the additional audit risk into your risk management plan.
+Some are reasonable items done for reasonable business or operational purposes.
+This post does not suggest that you should avoid the triggers at all costs, however, be mindful of them and prepare.
+If you are considering a transaction that may trip one of these triggers, include the cost of any additional compliance in the cost/benefit analysis on the transaction.
+Factor the additional audit risk into your risk management plan.

-Several of these items deal with Board-level issues, so educate your Board and get them involved in decision making and good record keeping practices via Board minutes and policies.
+Several of these items deal with Board-level issues, so educate your Board and institute good record keeping practices via Board minutes and policies.

 IRS Form 990 triggers

 - Missing or incomplete schedules (see Know Your Form 990, Part 1)

 - Policies are not required via regulation, but answering “No” to questions on Board-level policies raises audit risk